The Whaleback Site Guide

 We would not be able to fly Woodrat without the generosity of local landowners that provide us with landing zones and parking areas.
 Our continued ability to fly here depends on all pilots adhering to the basic rules of the site and desires of these generous landowners.

 Please help preserve this amazing site by reading this site guide, getting a site intro, and by following all rules at the mountain.
-Always check the RVHPA kiosk in the Bishop Creek Road parking area, , or the Site status page on this website for important updates before flying.
+Always check the RVHPA kiosk in the Bishop Creek Road parking area, , or the the club’s Telegram site for important updates before flying.
 Thank you and enjoy Woodrat!

 Flight type(s): Thermal, XC, Glass-off